InscribeDeeper/MyPlace/README.md

 6. View the details of the furniture information including
  - price, category, description, location, purchase_link, contact, images, and Google Map.
 7. Back to the main page.

+Comments:
+1. Click "Write a Review" on the detailed information page of rentals or furniture.
+2. Write your review and click on "Post Review".
+3. You will see your review on the detailed information page of rentals or furniture.

 ## Group Members: